toralf/tor-relays/README.md

     prometheus_server: "1.2.3.4
 ```

-In addition a _Prometheus node exporter_ is deployed by: `node_metrics: true`.
+In addition the _Prometheus node exporter_ is deployed by: `node_metrics: true`.
 For more Prometheus config examples and Grafana dashboards take a look at [this](https://github.com/toralf/torutils/tree/main/dashboards) repository.

 ### Misc

-The value _targets_ (used in the Prometheus server config file) can be created e.g. by:
+The value _targets_ (used in the Prometheus server config file) can be created by sth. like:

 ```bash
 ./site-info.yaml --tags metrics-port
 sort ~/tmp/*_metrics_port | xargs -n 10 | sed -e 's,$,"],' -e 's, ,"\, ",g' -e 's,^,- targets: [",'
 ```

-The scripts under [./bin](./bin) work for the Hetzner Cloud API only.

 To create there a new VPS with the hostname _my_bridge_ in the project _my_project_, do: